Receive data over UDP network on a dedicated network interface

 From the list, select a unique number to identify the Ethernet board.
 Select the same Device ID as the one you selected for the Real-Time UDP Configuration block.

-Enter a valid IP address as a dotted decimal string, for example,
+Enter a valid IP address as a dotted decimal character vector, for

-You can also use a MATLAB® expression that returns a valid IP
+10.10.10.3.
+You can also use a MATLAB® expression that returns a valid IP address as a character

 The default address,

-accessible computer.
-If set to a specific IP address, packets arriving
+computer.
+If Source IP address is set to a specific IP

 Specify the port of the target computer or device from which to receive the UDP packets.
 With Source IP address, this parameter defines the source address.

 Output port width— Width of output vector, in bytes